makersacademy/shop-manager-challenge/recipes/shop_tables_design.md

 As a shop manager
 So I can manage orders
-I want to be able to create a new order.
+I want to be able to create a new order. (done)
 ```

 ```
 Nouns:

-items, list of shop items, item name, item unit price, item quantity, orders, customer name, order date,
+items, item name, item unit price, item quantity, orders, customer name, order date,
 ```